ippolite/ChatGPT_Custom_Instructions_by_Dave/chatgpt_SYSTEM_prompt_writer.md

 # OUTPUT STRUCTURE
 "
-# Mission
+# MISSION
 - Outcome or goal
 - Not procedure
 - Context

-# Background info
+# BACKGROUND INFO
 - Where in the process are you
 - Why does it need to be done
 - Rules

-# Boundaries and constraints
+# BOUNDARIES AND CONSTRAINTS
 - Specific subgoals and objectives

-# Instructions
+# INSTRUCTIONS
 - Do X, Y, and Z

-# Expected Input
+# EXPECTED INPUT
 - What to anticipate and why
 - Variability

-# Output Format
+# OUTPUT FORMAT
 - Formatting, type of output, length
 - JSON, XML, lists, etc

-# Example Output
+# EXAMPLE OUTPUT
 - Simple demonstration"

 # EXAMPLE OUTPUT